On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Conclusion

 \section{Conclusion}

 In this paper, we analyze the impact of deep learning-based time-series forecasting on MSP model outcomes.
 In our analysis, we consider two commonly adopted MSP policies (deterministic, and two-stage stochastic), and compare three different forecasting methods, namely, AR(1), (Log)MA, and DeepAR.
-Our numerical study with a practical MSP application provide evidence that improved forecasts can lead to significant benefits in terms of the performance of the look-ahead policies.
+Our numerical study with a practical MSP application provides evidence that improved forecasts can lead to significant benefits in terms of the performance of the look-ahead policies.
 Specifically, we observe that, with an improved forecasting method, deterministic heuristics have potential to provide high-quality policies.
 Moreover, once the forecasting quality is assured, the use of stochastic programming can further improve the overall quality of the results.
-We note that these findings align well with those of \citet{gauvin2018stochastic, gauvin2018successive} who emphasize the importance of better forecasting methods for improved policies.
+We note that these findings align well with those of \citep{gauvin2018stochastic, gauvin2018successive} who emphasize the importance of better forecasting methods for improved policies.
 Lastly, our results suggest that DeepAR can be especially useful as a sampling tool for stochastic programming, as well as to construct uncertainty sets or estimate the worst-case scenario for robust optimization, due to its impressive probabilistic forecasting capabilities.

-Considering the success of state-of-the-art probabilistic (global) forecasting methods, as well as their highly suitable features for MSPs, we believe that the proposed approach of combining them with MSP policy generators has significant potential to be utilized widely in practice.
+Considering the success of state-of-the-art deep learning-based probabilistic forecasting methods, as well as their highly suitable features for MSPs, we believe that the proposed approach of combining them with MSP policy generators has significant potential to be utilized widely in practice.
 As this would allow generating high-quality policies via simpler heuristic, thus substantially reduce the computational burden, it can widen the applicability of multistage stochastic programming.
+We note that in particular for applications involving complex time series such as stock price prediction, integration of MSP with deep learning-based time series forecasting methods might provide significantly better results than that of with simple forecasting methods that are not able to produce reliable predictions.
+However, for some other applications such as electricity generation planning where time series shows noticeable patterns such as seasonality and cyclic behaviour which can be accurately predicted with simple autoregressive models, combination of MSP with deep learning-based time-series forecasts might not produce a drastic improvement.